tenzir/tenzir/web/blog/a-first-look-at-esql/index.md

 - [`STATS`](https://esql-latest.docs-preview.app.elstc.co/guide/en/elasticsearch/reference/master/esql-stats-by.html):
   groups its input via `BY` and applies aggregation functions on select fields of each group.
-Elastic went with Splunk nomenclature for this central operations.
-Perhaps also to make the transition from Splunk to Elastic as easy as possible.
+Elastic went with Splunk nomenclature for this central operation, perhaps also to make the transition from Splunk to Elastic as easy as possible.
 - [`ENRICH`](https://esql-latest.docs-preview.app.elstc.co/guide/en/elasticsearch/reference/master/esql-enrich.html):
   adds data from existing indexes.
 It's effectively a join operation, and the